nicolargo/glances/docs/quickstart.rst

-If you want, the SHA password will be stored in ``<login>.pwd`` file (in the same folder where the Glances configuration file is stored, so ~/.config/glances/ on GNU Linus operating system).
+If you want, the SHA password will be stored in ``<login>.pwd`` file (in the same folder where the Glances configuration file is stored, so ~/.config/glances/ on GNU Linux operating system).

 Next time your run the server/client, password will not be asked.
-To set a specific username you can used the -u <username> option.
+To set a specific username you can use the -u <username> option.

 It is also possible to set the default password in the Glances configuration
 file: